bjeschonek/background-generator-v2/README.md

 # background-generator-v2

-The purpose of this project is to create a background gradient with the option to select either 2 separate colors, or to use the random button to generate 2 random colors.
+This is a simple website that allows anybody to create a gradient background using 2 colors.
+It also features a random button which will choose 2 random colors.

+The purpose of this project is to display my experience of using DOM manipulation to make an interactive web page.